LucianaSelv/AWS-Business-Solutions-Portfolio/dhl-keycodes/README.md

 - Ensured compliance and process alignment with the UK Customs Clearance team.
 - Designed a **serverless AWS architecture** using Free Tier services.
 ### Proposed and implemented Solutions:
- - Integrated Metafour with DHL’s system for keycode validation via **API Gateway** and **Lambda**.
+ - Integrate Metafour with DHL’s system for keycode validation via **API Gateway** and **Lambda**.
- - Automated account keycode and document storage securely in **S3**.
+ - Automate account keycode and document storage securely in **S3**.
- - Enabled DHL to adopt the solution for clients with multiple accounts under the same Importer of Record.
+ - Enable DHL to adopt the solution for clients with multiple accounts under the same Importer of Record.

 ### 🏆 After Implementation:
 - **78% reduction** in customs clearance request emails.